Linguistic relativity and the color naming debate: Additional universalist arguments

 A later study supporting this universal, physiological theory was done by Kessen, Bornstein, and Weiskopf.
 In this study, sixteen four-month-old infants were presented with lights of different frequencies corresponding to different colors.
 The lengths of habituation were measured and found to be longer when the infant was presented with successive hues surrounding a certain focal color than with successive focal colors.
 This pattern of response is what is expected when the infants are distinguishing between the focal colors, but not distinguishing between successive hues (i.e. different shades of red are all "red" but "blue" and "red" focal colors are different).
 This is to say that infants respond to different hues of color in much the same way as adults do, demonstrating the presence of color vision at an age younger than previously expected.
 Kessen, Bornstein and Weiskopf therefore claim that the ability to perceive the same distinct focal colors is present even in small children.

 Research before Berlin and Kay (1969)

 Gladstone and Geiger

-In their paper Language and thought: Which side are you on anyway?, Regier et al. discuss the presence of a universalist perspective on the color debate in the mid-nineteenth century.
+In their paper Language and thought: Which side are you on anyway?, Regier et al. discuss the presence of a universalist perspective on the color debate in the mid-twentieth century.